Sheet Music (and more information about this song)

 And if it doesn't last forever, well I'll surely eat my hat.

-I've travelled the wide world over and never have I felt
+I've travelled up and down the world and never have I felt

 Any surface that is equal to the hot asphalt.